chessvector/chess-vector-engine/README.md

 - **Stockfish integration** for gameplay and training data evaluation
 - **PGN processing utilities** for training data preparation
 - **Multithreading support** with Rayon for parallel processing
+- **SQLite persistence layer** for instant startup with saved LSH indices and trained models
 - **Comprehensive testing** (26 tests) and documentation
 - **Performance optimization** with manifold learning threshold tuning